Hidden Heroes and Gradient Bloats: Layer-Wise Redundancy Inverts Attribution in Transformers: Method

 \subsection{Task and Model Architecture}

-We evaluate the \textit{Gradient-Causal Gap} using two algorithmic benchmarks: \textbf{Sequence Reversal} and \textbf{Sequence Sorting}.
-Both tasks use an alphabet of integers $x \in \{1, \dots, 99\}$.
-We use a decoder-only Transformer with $L=4$ layers and $H=4$ heads per layer.
-Detailed hyperparameters and training configurations are provided in Appendix \ref{sec:appendix}.
+We evaluate on two benchmarks: \textit{Sequence Reversal} and \textit{Sequence Sorting}, using integers $x \in \{1, \dots, 99\}$.
+We use a decoder-only Transformer with $L=4$ layers and $H=4$ heads, giving $|\mathcal{S}|=20$ components; hyperparameters are in Appendix~\ref{sec:appendix}.
+Algorithmic tasks provide a lower bound on attribution failure: causal structure is fully measurable and circuits are relatively simple, making this the setting where gradient attribution should perform best \citep{conmy2023automated, varma2023explaining}.
+Failure here suggests the gradient-causal gap will be exacerbated in naturalistic settings with greater redundancy and complexity.